wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Requests        February 2015

+   unreachable Nameserver.
+Various implementations are known to drop DNS packets with OPT RRs (with or without options), thus several probes are required to discover what is supported.

+   Probing, if implemented, MUST be repeated periodically (i.e.  daily).
-   is to be expected that the Nameserver supports ECS for all its zones.
+   If an Authoritative Nameserver indicates ECS support for one zone, it is to be expected that the Nameserver supports ECS for all its zones.
    Likewise, an Authoritative Nameserver that uses ECS information for one of its zones, MUST indicate support for the option in all its